- WiMAX Tutorial

 WiMAX supports a variety of modulation and coding schemes and allows for the scheme to change on a burst-by-burst basis per link, depending on channel conditions.
 Using the channel quality feedback indicator, the mobile can provide the base station with feedback on the downlink channel quality.
 For the uplink, the base station can estimate the channel quality, based on the received signal quality.

-Following is a list of the various modulation and coding schemes supported by WiMAX.
+The following table provides a list of the various modulation and coding schemes supported by WiMAX −

 |Modulation||BPSK, QPSK, 16 QAM, 64 QAM; BPSK optional for OFDMA-PHY||BPSK, QPSK, 16 QAM; 64 QAM optional|